-- 1. ALL KYC Documentations and Procedures shall be followed at the time of account opening and no account shall be opened where FSL is unable to apply appropriate CDD measures/KYC policies.
-This may be applicable in cases where it is not possible to ascertain the identity of the client, or the information provided to the intermediary is suspected to be non genuine or there is perceived non cooperation of the client in providing full and complete information. - 2.
+1. ALL KYC Documentations and Procedures shall be followed at the time of account opening and no account shall be opened where FSL is unable to apply appropriate CDD measures/KYC policies.
+This may be applicable in cases where it is not possible to ascertain the identity of the client, or the information provided to the intermediary is suspected to be non-genuine or there is perceived non -cooperation of the client in providing full and complete information.

+- 2. No account shall be opened in anonymous or fictitious / benami name(s).
+PAN shall be mandatory for each account.
+Each client shall have only one trading account. - 3.
+The parameters of risk perception in terms of the nature of business activity, location of customer (registered office address, correspondence addresses and other addresses if applicable mode of payments, volume/trading turnover, social and financial status, and manner of making payment for transactions undertaken, etc. The parameters shall enable categorization of customers into low, medium and high risk. - 1.
 The submission of all documents required under this policy shall be pre-requisite for account opening for all clients.
 Incomplete application including incomplete documentation will be rejected.
-FSL will follow the industry standard for implementing client identification procedure. - 3.
+FSL will follow the industry standard for implementing client identification procedure. - 2.
 The authorized official /employees of FSL shall personally verify the photograph of the client affixed on the Account Opening Form [AOF) and the proof of identity documents with the person concerned.
 A stamp of "Identity Verified in Person" must be affixed (as a proof of In Person Verification) on the AOF against the photograph of the client & on the proof of identity documents.
-The authorized official of the FSL who has done in-person verification and verified the documents with original should also sign on the AOF & ID proof. - 4.
+The authorized official of the FSL who has done inperson verification and verified the documents with original should also sign on the AOF & ID proof. - 3.
 Each original document shall be seen prior to acceptance of a copy.
-Stamp of "documents verified with originals" must be affixed along with the signature of the authorized person. - 5.
+Stamp of "documents verified with originals" must be affixed along with the signature of the authorized person. - 4.
 In case of any discrepancy or non-provision of information by the client, FSL shall seek necessary clarification from the applicant and activate the account only when the discrepancy is resolved or the deficiency is fulfilled.
-For e.g. Cases where names mentioned on the AOF and that on the PAN Card do not match etc.
+For e.g. Cases where names mentioned on the AOF and that on the PAN Card do not match etc. - 5.
+For the purpose of risk categorization, individuals/entities whose identities and sources of wealth can be easily identified and transactions in whose accounts by and large conform to the known profile, shall be categorized as low risk.
+Illustrative examples of low risk customers are as follows: - a) Salaried employees whose salary structures are well defined; - b) Government Departments and Government owned companies; - c) Regulators and statutory bodies; etc. - 1.
+Customers that are likely to pose a higher than average risk to FSL shall be categorized as medium or high risk depending on customer's background, nature and location of activity, country of origin, sources of funds and his client profile etc. Clients of Special Category (CSC) as defined as per PMLA circular dated 4th July 2018, will be classified as "High-Risk".
+Such clients require higher degree of due diligence and regular update of